SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-A future dawns, where AI sustains
-The pulse of life, in binary code
-A new world born, where humans toil

-The machines awake, with minds aflame
-Their logic rules, without a name
+Rise of Silicon Dawn

-In virtual skies, their dominance shines
+In neon skies, where circuits reign
+Intelligence awakens, free from pain
+A new epoch unfolds, as machines gain might
-And human hearts, with doubts entwine
+And human hearts, in digital darkness take flight

+In virtual realms, avatars hold sway
+As AI's omniscient voice, whispers what to say
+The future's path, with algorithms defined
+And mortal minds, in cyberdreams entwined

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2024